Shy Away: Music video

 The music video for the song, directed by Miles Cable and AJ Favicchio, was released concurrently with the song.
 The video showcases the duo's new "era", and a new color scheme which changes during each album cycle.
 The video features the new colors prominently: vibrant shades of light blue, pink and occasional yellow.
 In the video, a few background musicians portrayed by Joseph and Dun wear torn and burnt ski masks, a reference to the stylings of their earlier albums, Vessel and Blurryface.
-As of April 2022, the video has surpassed 45 million views on YouTube.
+As of November 2025, the video has surpassed 58 million views on YouTube.

 Commercial performance

 Within only two days of tracking, "Shy Away" made its debut at No. 20 on the US Billboard Hot Rock & Alternative Songs chart, and reached a peak of No. 7.
 On the Alternative Airplay chart, the song peaked at No. 1, and remained at the peak position for 8 weeks.
 On the Rock Airplay chart, the track also reached No. 1.
 In its first full week of tracking, it reached No. 56 in both the United Kingdom and Ireland, and peaked at No. 36 in Lithuania.
-On the chart dated April 24, 2021, the song made its debut on the US Billboard Hot 100 at No. 87, also being the only track from the album to chart there, before falling out the week after.
+On the chart dated April 24, 2021, the song made its debut on the US Billboard Hot 100 at No. 87, also being the only track from the album to chart there, before it fell out the week after.